Gravitomagnetism and the significance of the curvature scalar invariants: Dynamical implications of the invariants. Gravitomagnetism.

-i.e., a non-zero gravitoelectric tidal tensor, and a vanishing gravitomagnetic tidal tensor everywhere.
-The Riemann tensor is said to be \emph{purely electric} (e.g. \cite{MagneticCurvatures}).
-It follows from Eq. \eqref{eq:Pontry} that the invariant $\star\mathbf{R}\cdot\mathbf{R}$ is also zero everywhere.
+i.e., these observers measure a non-zero gravitoelectric tidal tensor and a vanishing gravitomagnetic tidal tensor everywhere.
+Actually, one may check that the only solutions to the system $R_{\a\g\b\d}x^{\g}x^{\d}=0$ are $x^{\a}\propto\delta_{z}^{\a}$ and thus spacelike, such that for {\em all} observers the gravitoelectric tidal tensor is non-zero, and so the Riemann tensor is purely electric according to the definition in Sec.~\ref{sub:Rie-gen}.
+It then follows from Eq.~\eqref{eq:Pontry} that $\star\mathbf{R}\cdot\mathbf{R}=0$ everywhere.

 Thus, from the point of view of the curvature, the metrics \eqref{ultrastationary}-\eqref{eq:Heisenberg} represent purely electric spacetimes, with $\mathbb{E}_{\alpha\beta}\ne0$ and $\mathbb{H}_{\alpha\beta}=0$ globally with respect to a rigid congruence of observers, namely the rest observers in the coordinates of \eqref{ultrastationary}; from the point of view of the GEM inertial fields, by contrast, one would say that they are \emph{purely magnetic}, since $\vec{G}=\vec{0}$ and $\vec{H}\ne\vec{0}$ for the same observers.
 It is actually impossible to make $\vec{H}$ vanish in any rigid frame, which can be seen as follows.
 From Eq.
-(91) of \cite{PaperAnalogies}, we have, for a rigid frame, $\tilde{\nabla}\times\vec{H}=-16\pi\vec{\mathcal{J}}$, where $\tilde{\nabla}$ denotes the Levi-Civita connection of the spatial metric $h_{ij}$, and $\mathcal{J}^{\alpha}$ is the spatial mass/energy current as defined in Sec. \ref{sec:Interpretation-of-the-Gravitational}.
-Hence, $\vec{H}=\vec{0}$ requires $\vec{\mathcal{J}}=\vec{0}$ in that frame.
-In the Gödel universe, for an observer of arbitrary 4-velocity $u^{\alpha}$, $\mathcal{J}^{\alpha}$ reads
+(91) of \cite{PaperAnalogies}, we have, for a rigid frame,